sushmakarkera/IOT-based-low-cost-ECG-and-heart-monitoring-System/README.md

 # IOT-based-low-cost-ECG-and-heart-monitoring-System
 AIM: To provide accessible and continuous remote monitoring of a person’s cardiac health.

+INTRODUCTION:

+IoT-based low-cost ECG monitoring system offers a transformative solution for democratizing access to cardiac care.
+By leveraging the power of the Internet of Things, this system provides continuous and affordable monitoring of the heart's electrical activity.

 OBJECTIVE:

 *Early Detection of Cardiac Issues